gammapy/gammapy/examples/tutorials/README.rst

 Tutorials
 =========

+**Notice for people not familiar with the TeV analysis technics:** it is adviced to read first :ref:`package_structure` of the User Guide before using the tutorials.

 This page lists the Gammapy tutorials that are available as `Jupyter`_ notebooks.
 You can read them here, or execute them using a temporary cloud server in Binder.